 Most state-owned rock and minerals are also available for purchase or lease.267 Each state has its own administrative regime for mineral sales and leasing, but several employ a process similar to that used by BLM.
 Like BLM, state land management agencies often develop resource management plans, which identify areas in which mineral development is permitted.
-Within those areas, the state land manager (or another state body) may sell or lease minerals, typically via a competitive auction process.268 or metallurgical grade or that is suitable for making cement."
-That limestone is subject to location under the Mining Law.
-See 43 C.F.R. § 3830.12.
+Within those areas, the state land manager (or another state body) may sell or lease minerals, typically via a competitive auction process.268

+264 43 C.F.R. § 3601.12(c).